CharlotteZPan/CharlotteZPan.github.io/README.md

-### Discovering the Evolution of Human Mobility Patterns through Different Phases of the COVID-19 Response in Ontario
+## Discovering the Evolution of Human Mobility Patterns through Different Phases of the COVID-19 Response in Ontario
-As this topic suggests, in this project, I aim to evaluate the non-pharmaceutical interventions from the local and the provincial governments in Ontario by leveraging the power of human mobility data and deep learning models.
+As the topic suggests, in this project, I aim to evaluate the non-pharmaceutical interventions from the local and the provincial governments in Ontario by leveraging the power of human mobility data and deep learning models.

 ![image](https://user-images.githubusercontent.com/66392477/142796700-4b139113-f932-415a-890f-69f9480c21e6.png)